Battle of Novara

 Summary

-The French and Milanese army is surprised and crushed by the charge of Swiss pikemen.
-The battle marks a major setback for France and the capture of Ludovico Sforza.
+The French and Milanese army was surprised and crushed by the charge of Swiss pikemen.
+The battle marked a major setback for France and the capture of Ludovico Sforza.
+Swiss mercenaries in Ludovico's service refused to fight their countrymen under La Trémoille, causing ducal retreat and the siege of Novara.

 Historical context